yashmaurya01/yashmaurya01.github.io/content/papers/paper1/index.md

 (FL) proves to solve this problem via a client-server architecture by enabling distributed training of clients, without any data exposure.
-In this paper, we apply the FedAvg (FederatedAveraging) [1] algorithm on the PathMNISTv2 [2] dataset for predicting colorectal cancer.
+In this paper, we apply the FedAvg (FederatedAveraging)algorithm on the PathMNISTv2 dataset for predicting colorectal cancer.
 We also present a refined convolutional neural network (CNN) architecture for accurate predictions on the PathMNISTv2 dataset.
 We have studied the effects on IID (Independent and